sstark/gjfy/README.md

 What does it do?
 ----------------

-gjfy is a single binary web server with only one purpose: Create links that automatically disappear once clicked.
+gjfy is a single binary, standalone web server with only one purpose: Create links that automatically disappear once clicked.
 On first click it will show a "secret", for instance a password that somebody wants to send to someone.

 The idea is that if the original receiver finds the link invalid, they know that the secret was intercepted by a third party and the sender can reset the